Quantum optimal transport with quantum channels: Conclusions and perspectives

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-GdP was supported by AFOSR and ARO under the Blue Sky program.
+GdP was supported by the USA Air Force Office of Scientific Research and the USA Army Research Office under the Blue Sky program.
 DT is a member of Gnampa group (INdAM).
 DT has been partially supported by the University of Pisa, Project PRA 2018-49 and Gnampa project 2019 ``Propriet\`a analitiche e geometriche di campi aleatori''.

 We thank Luigi Ambrosio for useful remarks on a preliminary version of this work and Emanuele Caglioti for fruitful discussions and for a careful reading of the paper.